CMA-ES/c-cmaes/README.md

   and run with `evo` or `./evo`.
 Take a look at the output.

-  B2a) (optional but highly recommended) Invoke Scilab (freely available
+  B2a) (optional but highly recommended: plotting) Invoke Scilab (freely
-     for Linux/Windows/Mac) or Matlab/Octave, change to the working directory and type (Scilab)
+     available for Linux/Windows/Mac) or Matlab/Octave, change to the working directory and type (Scilab)
         `getf('plotcmaesdat.sci'); plotcmaesdat;`
      or (Matlab/Octave)
         `plotcmaesdat;`